Skip to content

 Mechanism

-1. The provider spawns the CLI tool via subprocess.Popen with stdout=PIPE and stderr=PIPE; providers that consume prompts from stdin also set stdin=PIPE.
+1. The provider spawns the CLI tool via subprocess.Popen.
+Providers that consume prompts from stdin set stdin=PIPE; OpenCode passes the prompt as the final opencode run argument.

 2. The prompt is supplied using the provider's documented transport, either stdin or an argv message argument.

-3. Both stdout and stderr file descriptors are set to non-blocking mode via os.set_blocking().
+3. Stdout and stderr are set to non-blocking mode via os.set_blocking().

 4. A select.select() loop with a 0.1s timeout polls for readable data on both streams.

-5. Lines are read and optionally printed to the console in real-time.
+5. Lines are read, parsed when needed, and optionally printed to the console in real time.

 6. After the process exits (process.poll() is not None), any remaining buffered output is drained.